Christianfiu/um-volleyball-analysis/README.md

 | Indiana University, Bloomington | Camryn Haworth | Set       | #                 |            1 |              1 |                 1 |                     0 | False      |            1 |
 | Indiana University, Bloomington | Avry Tatum     | Attack    | #                 |            1 |              1 |                 1 |                     0 | False      |            1 |
 | University of Michigan          | Morgan Burke   | Dig       | =                 |            1 |              1 |                 1 |                     0 | False      |           -1 |

+## Univariate Analysis

+I first selested to investigate the `efficiency` column that I am trying to predict.
+The plot below shows that most Umich attacks are rated with 0 efficiency, indicating neutral outcomes (e.g., attacks that don’t immediately result in a point or error).
+Positive outcomes (1, kills) are more common than negative ones (-1, blocks or errors), suggesting an overall balanced but slightly offense-leaning dataset.
+This trend supports our prediction goal by highlighting the class distribution and potential need for balanced classification techniques.

+<iframe
+  src="assets/dist-atk-eff.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>